jashandeep-creator/jashandeep-creator/README.md

 **Smart Library Management System:** A desktop library management system made for managing books, students and issue/return records.

-**JASHAN AIR TYPE:** A small computer vision project where hand movements are used to type without using a physical keyboard.
+**AIR TYPE:** A small computer vision project where hand movements are used to type without using a physical keyboard.

 **Interactive Science Projects:** Projects where I try to use cameras, gestures and software to make science topics more interesting and interactive.